garrettmflynn/ENGRAM/docs/source/Walkthroughs.rst

 .. warning::

-    Unfortunately the USC RAM project was not designed to be open source from the start.
+    Unfortunately the `Restoring Active Memory (RAM) program`_ at USC was not designed to be open source from the start.
-    As such, **we cannot release our data since informed consent was not** **obtained from each subject to share their data** (though personally identifiable information could be removed to protect subject confidentiality).
+    As such, **we cannot release our data since informed consent was not** **obtained from each subject to share their data** (though personally identifiable information might be removed to protect subject confidentiality).

 How to Build a Memory Prosthesis
 -----------------------------------